 When there’s a tree so close to your roofing system, it could bring issues.
 The leaves and branches could fall off and block the drainage system which ultimately leads to internal leakage.
 During roof inspection, any overhanging tree limbs need to be cut off to avoid these issues.Also, ensure you check the roof after a heavy storm.
 Snowfall shouldn’t be left on the flat roof for long because it can cause significant damage.
 Don’t forget to check internally for signs of roofing repair issues such as stains on the ceiling which could be an indication of water damage or leaking.

 Talk to Us About Your Flat Roofing Today!

-Coverall Roofing is among the most reputable roofing companies offering flat roofing and sloped roofing services in Toronto.
-The company also offers a broad range of other services including packages for individuals.
-Some of the benefits of choosing to work with us include a free consultation, free quotes, and customer satisfaction guarantee.
+Coverall Roofing is among the most reputable fat roofing companies offering flat roofing services in Toronto.
+Some of the benefits of choosing to work with us include a free roofing consultation, free flat roofing quote and customer satisfaction guarantee.

-Since the company’s inception more than 30 years ago, Coverall Roofing has earned an enviable reputation among most property owners in Toronto and the nearby regions.
-To be sure that your roof can survive the harsh winter and other unfavourable elements of weather, call (647) 470-4076 and get a free quote.
+Since the company’s inception, Coverall Roofing has earned an enviable reputation among most property owners in Toronto and the GTA.
+To be sure that your commercial flat roofing system can survive the harsh winter and other unfavourable elements of weather, call (647) 470-4076 and get a free quote.

-If you have been looking for a roofing contractor that offers comprehensive flat roof inspection, repairs, and installation, Coverall Roofing is your best chance.
-We take pride in our professional and highly experienced roofing experts who can handle even the most complicated commercial and residential roofing projects.
-Our experts have a wealth of knowledge regarding various roofing materials and will offer you the insights you need to make the best choice for your flat roof.
+If you have been looking for a flat roofing contractor that offers comprehensive flat roofing inspection, repairs, and installation, Coverall Roofing is your best chance.
+We take pride in our professional and highly experienced roofing experts who can handle even the most complicated flat roofing in Toronto.
+Our experts have a wealth of knowledge regarding various roofing materials and will offer you the insights you need to make the best choice in hiring the right flat roofing company.